lesley-byte/password-maker/README.md

 ![flowchart](assets/images/mindchart-challenge3.png)

-After that I wrote pseudocode to work out what should happen.
+After that I wrote pseudocode to work out what should happen:

 ![pseudocode](assets/images/pseudocode-challenge3.png)

+After that a lot of console.log() to see what was going on.

 ## Credits